 What is the difference between personal bankruptcy and a consumer proposal?

-While both personal bankruptcy and a consumer proposal are administered by a Licensed Insolvency Trustee, they involve different legal processes to eliminate your debt.
+While both personal bankruptcy and a consumer proposals are administered by a Licensed Insolvency Trustee (previously known as a Trustee in Bankruptcy), they involve different legal processes to eliminate your debt.
 You should choose between the two based on your individual situation.
 Bankruptcy is the best choice if you have over $250,000 in debt and have an uncertain income.
 A consumer proposal is a good choice if you have less than $250,000 in debt and have a steady income.

 Am I eligible to file a consumer proposal?